UPPMAX/uppmax_intro_cases/docs/hpc.md

 - Let's recap and go a little further into the UPPMAX hardware!
 ```

+## HPC, HTC and MTC

+- The Buzz word is **HPC or High Performance Computing**, but this is rather narrow focusing on fast calculation, i.e. processors and parallelism
+- Many of your projects are more focusing on high throughput, large memory demands and many tasks.
+- Here is a list of the three most common **Computing paradigms**:

+- **HPC**: High Performance Computing — Focus on floating point operations per second (**FLOPS**, flops or flop/s)
+  - characterized as needing large amounts of computing power for short periods of time
+- **HTC**: High-Throughput Computing —
+  - operations or **jobs per month or per year**.
+  - more interested in how many jobs can be completed over a long period of time instead of how fast.
+  - independent, sequential jobs that can be individually scheduled o
+- **MTC**: Many-task Computing — emphasis of using many computing resources over short periods of time to accomplish many computational tasks
+  - bridge the gap between HTC and HPC.
+  - reminiscent of HTC, but including both dependent and independent tasks), where the primary metrics are measured in seconds (e.g. **FLOPS**, tasks/s, **MB/s** **I/O rates**), as opposed to operations (e.g. jobs) per month.
+  - high-performance computations comprising multiple distinct activities, coupled via file system operations.

 ## What is a cluster?
 - A network of computers, each computer working as a node.